WD-Leong/NLP-Transformer/NLP-GPT/README.md

 ```
 how are you ?
 SOS i am feeling fine .
 EOS
 ```
-the decoder response will be taken as the GPT model's prediction following the `SOS_token`, which is `i am feeling fine .
+the decoder response will be taken as the GPT model's prediction following the `SOS` token, which is `i am feeling fine .
 EOS`.

 ## Outputs
 The GPT model on the movie dialogue dataset using a Nvidia Quadro P1000 4GB Graphics Card for 20000 iterations.
 Below are some sample outputs.